 How Accurate is Sentiment Analysis?

 If you run a business, you will know the significance a customer’s opinion can have on your sales.
 Nowadays, most companies and organizations take feedback to understand whether their customers are pleased or not.
 When customer feedback highlights a negative aspect, the company works to improve the situation.
 However, feedback can range in thousands.
 So we need to find a system that takes in all the reviews, comments, and posts and analyzes the hidden sentiments within them.
-It is possible only through sentiment analysis.
+It is possible only through sentiment analysis accuracy.
 Systems break down chunks of text and find the positive or negative meaning using natural language processing.

 It’s an efficient process, but our concern is the system’s accuracy.
 After all, your business decisions depend on the results driven by the process.
 An incorrect result leads to poor future planning.
 Thus, seeing the accuracy of sentiment analysis should be your primary concern.
 In the following paragraphs, we explain how accurate the system is, what affects the accuracy level and what sentiment scores are ideal.